kimpea/queen-frontend/README.md

 - [Wireframes.cc](https://wireframe.cc/)
     - This project uses **Wireframes CC** for the Skeleton and Surface Plan, providing desktop, tablet and mobile views of the web application.

+# Testing

+### Manual Testing

+Below are scenarios which a user may experience while navigating the website.
+These have been used to manually test the website's features and sections.

+1. Home
+    1. Click on 'Home' in the navigation bar and be directed to the 'Home' section.
+    2. Optionally, click on the 'Queen' logo in the navigation bar and be directed to the 'Home' section.

+2. Auditorium
+    1. Click on 'Auditorium' in the navigation bar and be taken to the 'Auditorium' section on the website.
+    2. Press the play button on any audio clip and listen to a sample of the song you have chosen.

+3. Cinema
+    1. Click on 'Cinema' in the navigation bar and be taken to the 'Cinema' section on the website.
+    2. Press the play button on the embedded video and watch the live performance of Another One Bites The Dust.
+    3. Control the volume, enter fullscreen mode and also change quality settings when clicking on the cog symbol on the video player.

+4. Shows
+    1. Click on 'Shows' in the navigation bar and be taken to the 'Shows' section on the website.
+    2. Click on any of the tabs for the upcoming tour dates and see the dates and locations for each show.
+    3. Click on 'BUY TICKET' for any show and be directed to a link where the user can purchase a ticket for the show.
+    4. Optionally, from the 'Home' section, click on 'TICKETS AVAILABLE NOW' button and be taken to the 'Shows' section.
+    5. Click on 'AVAILABLE NOW' and be directed to a website where the user can buy the album on display.

+5. About
+    1. Click on 'About' in the navigation bar and be taken to the 'About' section on the website.
+    2. Read the description under 'From Smile to Queen...'
+    3. Click on any of the band member names and read the content in the dropdown.
+    4. Click on the link given in any of the band member dropdowns and be taken to a Wikipedia page displaying more information on the chosen band member.

+6. Gallery
+    1. Click on 'Gallery' in the navigation bar and be taken to the 'Gallery' section on the website.
+    2. Click on either the left or right indicators to see images of the band, along with the year that each picture was taken.

+7. Contact & Subscribe
+    1. Click on 'Contact' in the navigation bar and be taken to the 'Contact' section on the website.
+    2. Fill in the contact form and click 'Submit' - there is no backend functionality to the form yet (this is something to consider for future versions of the website).
+    3. Fill in the subscription form and click 'Subscribe' - there is no backend functionality to the form yet (this is something to consider for future versions of the website).
+    4. If any fields are missing, be advised that the field is required.

+8. Social media links
+    1. Click on 'Contact' in the navigation bar and be taken to the last section of the website.
+Social media links are in the footer.
+    2. Click on the Facebook, Twitter, YouTube and Spotify icons and be taken to the specific links for each social platform.

 # Credits, Acknowledgements and Media

 The Queen logo which I used for the navbar and home section can be found [here](https://upload.wikimedia.org/wikipedia/commons/7/74/Queen_Logo.png).
 The album cover which I used in the shows section can be found [here](https://dvfnvgxhycwzf.cloudfront.net/media/SharedImage/image500/.f795-N2T/SharedImage-13049.jpg?t=e8cd0e49e6e9cd5df0d5).
 The audio clips are made by the original artists themselves and have been embedded through [Spotify's Play Button](https://developer.spotify.com/documentation/widgets/generate/play-button/) feature.
 The music video found in the cinema section can be found [here](https://youtu.be/NVIbCvfkO3E).
 I used [Embed Responsively](https://embedresponsively.com/) to help me embed the YouTube video into my code and make it responsive on all device screen sizes.
+I have used Wikipedia links which can be seen in each of the band member's dropdowns.

 Background images that I have used are linked here:
  - [Home section background](https://www.rollingstone.com/wp-content/uploads/2018/06/queen-news-of-the-world-opener-c5bda6ed-0bdf-42c0-8d93-7b29ec5c4259.jpg?crop=900:600&width=440)